 English language requirements

-Booking a course
+Booking a weekend course

-To book a weekend course please click the Book Now button at the top of the course page.
+To book a weekend course click the 'Book now' button in the course details section on this page.
 You will be taken to our secure bookings portal where you can set up an account using your email address and pay for your course by credit or debit card.

 Payments